wkekou/wkekou/README.md

 - 👋 Hi, I’m @wkekou
-- 👀 I’m interested in data science and data analytics related to the world of finance, sport, health and education
+- 👀 I’m interested in all fields related to data to the world of finance, sport, health and education.
-- 🌱 I’m currently learning Science Computing and Statics at Polytech Lille, France
+- 🌱 I’m currently a Data Engineer Consultant.
 - 💞️ I’m looking to collaborate on subject related to everything.
 The field of knowledge is vast and I do not want to restrict myself
 - 📫 How to reach me : On twitter : @GilchrisE / Instagram : wilfried.ekou / mail : koua.ekou225@gmail.com; 	wildevback97@gmail.com